CompuTec/wms-docs/user-guide/storage-units/storage-units.md

 **Known Limitation**

 Currently, there is no Storage Unit element in the SAP Business One after installing CompuTec WMS.
-For a workaround, click **ADD LINK** here.
+For a workaround, click [here](./storage-unit-in-sap-business-one-menu-error.md).

 :::